-The South African delegation said it did not support funds going directly to the Libyan rebel government, the National Transitional Council (NTC), which the African Union has not officially recognised.
+But the South African delegation at the UN said it did not support funds going directly to the Libyan rebel government, which the African Union has not officially recognised.

 Pretoria insisted that there be no mention to the NTC in the official request for the release of the funds.

-UN diplomats said the NTC would be involved in deciding how to use the money, even though the request no longer refers to the NTC specifically.
+UN diplomats said the NTC would be involved in deciding how to use the money.

-Up to $37bn Libyan assets are still frozen in the USA, which according to Susan Rice, the US ambassador to the UN says "discussions are under way to ensure more funds are released".
+Up to $37bn Libyan assets are still frozen in the US.
+Susan Rice, the US ambassador to the UN, has said “discussions are under way to ensure more funds are released”.

 Meanwhile, in Ethiopia’s capital, Addis Ababa, the African Union was meeting on Friday to decide whether to recognise the NTC, said Nazanine Moshiri, Al Jazeera’s correspondent in Addis Ababa.

 “At the top of the agenda is whether or not to recognise the NTC.
 What we’re hearing is that there’s a lot of lobbying from countries like Nigeria – big player in African Union – to get this acceptance,” she said.

 “The reality – for many here – is that the NTC is now moving to Tripoli and it has to be recognised at some point.
 But there will be conditions attached.
 That’s what we are hearing … conditions like the NTC must make sure that peace and security will be brought to Libya as soon as possible.”

 Our correspondent said there are also conditions that the NTC may not accept – such as African leaders calling for Gaddafi officials to be involved in the transition process.